Anahkiasen/html-object/README.md

 HTMLObject
 ===========

 A set of classes to create and manipulate HTML objects abstractions.
+HTMLObject can be used both way :

+### Static calls to the classes

 ```php
 // <p class="foobar">text</p>